Grammy Awards 2023 Red Carpet Fashion: See What the Stars Wore

 Glamour at the Grammys!
-The 65th annual awards show is just hours away — and fans can expect music’s biggest names to slay.
+The 65th annual awards show is just hours away — and music’s biggest names came to slay.

 The highly-anticipated ceremony is set to take place at the Crypto.com Arena (formerly the Staples Center) on Sunday, February 5, after being held in Las Vegas in 2022.